programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

     for text_result in read_result.analyze_result.read_results:
         for line in text_result.lines:
             print(line.text)
-            # print(line.bounding_box)
+            print(line.bounding_box)
 print()
 ```

 [^5]

 4\.
 Run the cell to read the handwriting in the image.
-You should see lines of recognized text printed.
-You can remove the # sign in line 33 to print the text bounding box coordinates.
+You should see the lines of recognized text printed along with their location coordinates.

 ```
 ===== Read File - local =====